RobotLocomotion/drake/tools/workspace/doxygen_internal/README.md

 Doxygen.
 This document is not meant to be a comprehensive set of all steps, but an outline of some tools and knowledge that can be useful.

+This process is only supported on Ubuntu 24.04 "Noble".

 # Updating the Binary

 1. Download the official source code of the latest release from